Last Updated | November 23, 2021

 Most importantly, EMR systems improve the quality of patient care as well as guarantee patient safety by enabling quick access to patient records.
 For instance, doctors can quickly access each patient’s history at the tap of a button, helping to recognize patterns, predict diagnosis and recommend potential treatment options.
 Before prescribing a medicine, doctors can check if a patient was already given the same medicine from another doctor or if there are any contraindications.
 Complete, timely, accurate medical recordkeeping ensures that patients get the right care at the right time.

-Last but not the least, implementing EMR systems increase productivity for physicians.
+Last but not the least, implementing EMR systems integrated with telemedicine software increase productivity for physicians.
 EMR systems can speed up appointments and office visits without sacrificing a patient-centered approach, resulting in improved patient flow and patient volume.
 When physicians have quick, easy access to patient records, they save time that would otherwise be spent locating paper charts, or manually entering information into patient records.
 Increased accuracy and faster transmission of data leads to improved workflows from patient copy collection at the front desk to billing and reimbursement on the backend of the practice.

 Do Hospitals Use EHR or EMR?